richman-stallard/webm-by-dbt/README.md

 Requires ffmpeg compiled with --enable-libvpx --enable-libvorbis and possibly --enable-gpl.

+Make file "webm" executable with

+$ chmod +x ./webm

-Copy webm to any directory in your PATH, make it executable.
+, copy or move it to a directory in your PATH, e.g.

+$ sudo cp ./webm /usr/local/bin/

+, then start converting by calling

-$ webm <source file>
+$ webm "/path/to/source.file"
-to get started.

 Will create a subfolder ./webm with your webms and a text file ./webm_log.txt which contains the supplied parameters for all the webms you made in this working directory.
 See bash-example.txt for example session.

 Resolution can be chosen out of three options (1280x720, 960x540 and 640x360) because it depends on source file frame rate.